Couple Ignites Debate After Refusing To Adopt Their Nieces Who Were Placed Into The Foster System

 Addressing Emotional Resistance to Adoption

 Emotional resistance to adopting family members can stem from fears of losing personal autonomy or concerns about financial responsibilities.
-According to research in family psychology, individuals often experience ambivalence when faced with the prospect of taking on additional caregiving roles.
+Individuals often experience ambivalence when faced with the prospect of taking on additional caregiving roles.
 Engaging in open discussions about these fears can help individuals articulate their concerns and explore potential solutions.

 Encouraging transparency about feelings can help couples navigate this decision collaboratively and compassionately.